Resonance between planar self-affine measures: Introduction

 \subsection{Structure}

-In Section \ref{section2} we introduce our setting more rigorously, and collect some general known results and short lemmas on self-affine measures, dynamical systems and linear algebra.
-Section \ref{section3} is devoted to translating the local entropy averages machinery of \cite{HochmanShmerkin2012} to our setting, while in Section \ref{section4} we state our main geometric and dynamical results, and explain how the proof of Theorem \ref{theorem-main} is concluded using these.
+In Section \ref{section2} we introduce our setting more rigorously, and collect some general known results and short lemmas on self-affine measures, dynamical systems and random matrix products.
+Section \ref{section3} is devoted to translating the local entropy averages machinery of \cite{HochmanShmerkin2012} to our setting, while in Section \ref{section4} we state our main technical results, and use these to conclude the proof of Theorem \ref{theorem-main}.
 Section \ref{section5} is perhaps the most technical one, devoted to the proof of the main geometric result, Proposition \ref{prop-parempijono}.
 The arguments here were inspired by the work of Kempton \cite{Kempton2015}.
 Finally, in Section \ref{section6} we investigate the dynamics of the sequences of magnifications of $\mu$ and $\nu$, and prove the required lower bounds for their average entropies.